 DOFs are issued by IBAMA and can be used for any type of native timber product.
 The DOF is a computerized timber control system.
-It should contain information about the timber’s origin, species, type of product, quantity and value of the cargo, as well as detailed transportation route.
-Products and sub-products should be accompanied by the relevant DOF from the originating timber yard up to customs terminal.
+It contains information about the timber’s origin, species, type of product, quantity and value of the cargo, as well as detailed transportation route.
+Products and sub-products are to be accompanied by the relevant DOF from the originating timber yard up to customs terminal.
 Sub-products such as windows, doors and furniture, and cellulose and wood paste are exempt and so do not require a DOF.
 The DOF is issued with an expiration date: 5 days for state road transportation, 10 days for interstate road transportation and 30 days for logs being transported by rafts.
 Some states have their own transportation licenses, which are integrated with the DOF system.
 These states are Mato Grosso, Pará and Rondônia (Guia Florestal - GF) and Minas Gerais (Guia de Controle Ambiental - GCA).
-Companies transporting exotic species from planted forests are not required to carry a DOF but must carry a nota fiscal (invoice).
+Companies transporting exotic species from planted forests are not required to carry a DOF but must carry a ‘nota fiscal’ (invoice).

 Guia Florestal (GFs), used in the states of Pará and Mato Grosso, are issued by SEMA (Secretaria do Ambiente e Desenvolvimento Sustentável, or State Secretariat for the Environment).
 They are divided into two types: